 Read More: Best Movie Trailers of All Time

 1. Fight Club (1999)

-Another movie with an end that baffles the audience, the MPD is the underlying theme here.
+Another movie with an end that baffles the audience, MPD is the underlying theme here.
 The protagonist, and the narrator, who remains nameless throughout the movie, as a figural representation of every human being on earth, suffers from MPD and creates an alter-ego, Tyler Durden, who is everything he ever wanted to be.
-Killing looks, charming personality, chiselled body, good in bed (yes), and a person who doesn’t hesitate to tale tough decisions, Durden is everything the narrator isn’t and wants to be.
+Killing looks, charming personality, chiseled body, good in bed (yes), and a person who doesn’t hesitate to tale tough decisions, Durden is everything the narrator isn’t and wants to be.
 The perfect casting of Brad Pitt as his alter-ego was actually tactical and well-thought.
-The movie has some of the most thought-provoking and realistically true dialogues, that is bound to be cited for years to come.
+The movie has some of the most thought-provoking and realistically true dialogues that is bound to be cited for years to come.
 Probably one of the best movies on MPD ever made.

 Read More: Best Introvert Movies of All Time